This page has been translated automatically.

 Return value

-Returns the type of the VR controller.
+Returns the current number of axes supported by the VR controller.

 Return value